 I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.

 Your words & your tone determine how you make people feel.
-Just saying, “Hi, how are you?” with a gorgeous, fully resonant voice makes people really feel good.
-Pair it with a smile & they just want to spend more time with you!
+Just saying, “Hi, how are you?” with a gorgeous, fully resonant voice makes people feel great.
+Pair it with a smile & they’ll want to hire you & spend more time with you!

 Stop Undermining Yourself!

-Thirdly, to have a super strong verbal brand, remove the “underminers” like “just,” “actually,” “honestly,” “well,” filler words, etc. These words undermine you, resulting in a verbal brand that’s weak & insecure.
+Thirdly, to have a super-strong verbal brand, remove the “underminers” like “just,” “actually,” “honestly,” “well,” filler words, etc. These words undermine you, resulting in a verbal brand that’s weak & insecure.
 I’m not the filler word police.
-Just don’t use too many & when you’re making a speech or on an interview try to keep it down to 0 or 1 🙂
+Don’t use too many.
+And when you’re making a speech or on an interview, try to keep it down to 0 or 1 🙂

 If you need help making your verbal brand as capable, authoritative & marvelous as you are, we’re here for you!